lonate12/pittman-park-pickup/project_documents/design_document.md

 ## 2. Top Questions to Resolve in Review

-1. Most effective tech stack to use (read about benefits of Svelt for FE vs. React, advised to consider deploying via AppRunner on AWS, etc.)
 2. Do the classes of Users, Games, and RSVPs make sense?
 I'm I missing any more classes?
 Should location be a separate class?
 3. For users, we have players and admins, how do I efficiently distinguish between these two classes?
 Would it just be a member field in the user class (e.g. boolean isAdmin - true or false) and then display the frontend components accordingly?